I have a few recurring nightmares.

 - Even though I may have missed many classes, I want to take the test anyway.

-- And even though I may be the least important person in the room, I want to be there with the most important—God.
+- And even though I may be the least skilled person in the room, I still want to be present with others.

 That’s more than enough reason to show up.